This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Some children with cerebral palsy develop a type of movement called foot drop.
 They have difficulty picking up their feet to take steps, and the toe tends to drag while they move through each step.
 To avoid this, they lift the knee higher or swing it outward to help elevate the foot off the ground while walking.

 It is an awkward movement to keep the foot from dragging, and it can cause pain and other issues later on.
-Foot drop is most often corrected with braces or orthotics, but these can limit a child’s movement.
+Foot drop is often corrected with braces or orthotics, but these can limit a child’s movement.

 A study that used FES to treat foot drop in children with cerebral palsy showed promising results.
 A group of children used an FES device for four months, and their gaits were evaluated periodically.

 While the studies using FES to help children with cerebral palsy are coming up with positive results, it is not yet accepted as a standard treatment.
-One way that a child can benefit from this therapy is to get involved in clinical trials.
+One way a child can benefit from this therapy is to get involved in clinical trials.

-Functional electrical stimulation shows excellent promise for giving some children back a degree of movement free from awkwardness and pain.
+Functional electrical stimulation shows excellent promise for giving some children a degree of movement free from awkwardness and pain.
 While the treatment is not widely available, its apparent effectiveness and safety mean its use will likely become more widespread.

 FES has already helped a significant number of people with other conditions, including stroke and paralysis, and it may be only a matter of time before its use is expanded to include more children with cerebral palsy.